 D: release date.
 Defect affects the customer and harms the integrity of your system.
 It will require some extra efforts to fix the defect in this case.

-E: the defect in working software wasn’t detected for some time and have affected the parts of the code which were not changed.
+E: the defect in working software wasn’t detected for some time and has affected the parts of the code which were not changed.
 Users know that it exists and have to accept its presence.
 It becomes harder to fix it since it penetrated deep into the system and developers have practically forgotten what changes caused this defect.

 F: the defect in the system exists for a long time and the developer who made the changes that have caused the defect doesn’t work in the company anymore.
-It’s extremely hard to fix such defect.
+It’s extremely hard to fix such defects.

 The green line shows the cost of all fixes during the time and consists of:

 - Fixing the defect at the stage of development.
 At this point, the cost of the defect equals zero, since during the programming process developer can notice the defect and fix it immediately.

 - Process switching – the exclusion of all the tasks besides the concentration on a better understanding of the functional and technical sides of the defect.
 If the defect was found by a developer right after the development process and before the testing phase, the cost of fixing the defect is near zero since the developer can quickly switch to it and fix it.
 In case, if other employee fixes the defect or we don’t know about its causes (just like in the F paragraph), the fixed cost will increase many times.